Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_search_dirs/fzf_search_dirs.md

 directories which you know don't have the file you want.
 The main offenders were directories you like end up with if you install say, anaconda3.
 The results would be swamped with thousands of internal files, with very long paths.
-The long paths tended to 'soak up' any letters I entered as a search, so it was difficult for fzf to filter them out of the results.</p>
+The long paths tended to 'soak up' any letters I entered in the search, so it was difficult for fzf to filter them out.</p>
 </div>

 ## The Solution
 <div style="text-align: justify">
 <p>You can choose which searching tool fzf uses under the hood.
 The default is
-the standard linux find command, but you can also use fd, ripgrep or silver searcher.
+the standard linux find command, but you can also use <a href="https://github.com/sharkdp/fd#benchmark">fd</a>, ripgrep or silver searcher.
 Apart from being a lot faster than the default find, these latter tools <i>respect .gitignore files</i>.
 This means that fzf will skip any files
 <b>or directories</b> listed in a .gitignore file.
 We can turn this feature to